Tesla 4Q earnings fall short of analyst estimates as company warns of lower sales growth this year | News Channel 3-12

 Earlier this month Tesla reported that fourth-quarter sales rose by almost 20%, boosted by steep price cuts in the U.S. and worldwide through the year.
 Some cuts amounted to $20,000 on higher priced models.

-Shares of Tesla Inc. fell 4.4% in trading after the markets closed Wednesday.
+Shares of Tesla Inc. fell 6% in trading after the markets closed Wednesday.
+So far this year, Tesla shares are down about 16%.

 Tesla’s sales growth rate was slower than previous quarters.
 For the full year, it sales rose 37.7%, short of the 50% growth rate that CEO Elon Musk predicted in most years.
-The company reported deliveries of 484,507 for the quarter.
-As usual, the bulk of Tesla’s sales were its lower-priced Models 3 and Y.
+The company reported deliveries of 484,507 for the quarter and roughly 1.8 million for the full year.

-Fast growing Chinese powerhouse BYD passed Tesla in the fourth quarter as the world’s top-selling electric vehicle company.

-In its letter to shareholders released after Wednesday’s closing bell, Tesla cautioned that sales growth this year may be “notably lower” than the 2023 growth rate, as it works to launch a next-generation vehicle at a factory near Austin, Texas.
+In its letter to shareholders released Wednesday, Tesla cautioned that sales growth this year may be “notably lower” than the 2023 growth rate, as it works to launch a more affordable next-generation vehicle at a factory near Austin.

-The company, the letter said, is between two big growth waves, one from global expansion of the Models 3 and Y, and a second coming from the next-generation vehicle.
+The company, the letter said, is between two big growth waves, one from global expansion of the Models 3 and Y, and a second coming from the new vehicle.

+On a conference call with analysts, Musk said Tesla expects to begin producing the new vehicle toward the end of 2025.
+Revolutionary manufacturing techniques that require innovative equipment will require engineers to be “living on the (assembly) line,” Musk said.

+After Austin, the company will build the new vehicles at a new plant to be constructed in Mexico, he said.

+He said he was not looking for “additional economics” but wanted to be an effective steward of technology.

+Musk now owns about 13% of Tesla stock after selling of much of his stake to buy X in 2022.

-Tesla said Cybertruck deliveries will ramp up through this year.
+Tesla said the stainless-steel clad Cybertruck pickup deliveries will ramp up through this year.
 Also this year, revenue growth from energy storage should outpace the automotive business, the company said.

-“We expect the ramp of Cybertruck to be longer than other models given its manufacturing complexity,” the company said.

 Tesla’s gross profit margin fell to 17.6% for the quarter, down 3.8 percentage points from a year ago as price cuts chewed into profits.